chillmelon/apc40mk2/README.md

 ## installing

-1. download release.zip from https://github.com/diracdeltas/apc40mk2/releases/latest
+1. download apc40mk2_chillmelon.zip from https://github.com/chillmelon/apc40mk2/releases/latest
 2. unzip it
 3. copy the unzipped `apc40mkii_chillmelon` folder to your Ableton MIDI remote scripts directory using the instructions at